+2. We're talking about the highest hunting bullet BC.
 Using an optimized boattail design, a streamlined secant ogive, and the aforementioned non-deforming pointed polymer meplat (tip), the ELD-X forms incredible ballistic coefficients of up to .675 in some calibers.
 That equals flatter shooting and more game-killing energy downrange.

+3. ELD-X features heavy-for-caliber bullets.
 By using longer, heavy-for-caliber bullets, the ELD-X increases its BC while providing added energy on game.

+4. You'll get match-grade accuracy and controlled expansion.
 All of the ELD-X’s aerodynamic traits combined with an Interlock lead core and its AMP jacket that’s supremely uniform make for one of the world’s most accurate hunting bullets.

+5. ELD-X offers excellent terminal performance at all ranges.
 Inside 400 yards when velocity is high, the ELD-X’s tip is designed to peel back rapidly, revealing its solid shank that drives through the target.
 At longer ranges, however, the polymer tip initiates expansion and creates a more typical mushroom shape.